-- Summary of education programme's compliance with the standards (See the final table) - Summary of Recommendations - 1.
-ST 2-Add a prerequisite to each learning course or module (where is it necessary) in the study plan. - 2.
-ST 2- Review curriculum syllabi and map the contents with the LOs of the program. - 3.
-ST 2- Revise the Prerequisite Conditions in the syllabi and make it clear and understandable. - 4.
-ST 2- Include description of the assessment methods and criteria for each study courses/Modules and Syllabi. - 5.
-ST 2- Enhance practical skills teaching with patients in the clinical years. - 6.
-ST 2-Make student assessments more transparent and informative for both the students and the faculty members. - 7.
-ST 2-Apply the full modern and structural student's assessment like OSCE, mini-CEX, and DOPs, in all clinical study years and not limited only to the 6th year. - 8.
-ST4- Comply the rule for staff recruitment with sector benchmarks. - 9.
-ST 4- Balance the workload between the faculty members. - 10.
-ST 4-Develop a modern policy to evaluate the faculty members. - 11.
-ST 4- Design a clear and structured policy for faculty and staff development and a short and long period plan to implement it. - 12.
-ST 4- Prepare the school infrastructure facilities to accommodate special needs students or faculty members. - 13.
+- 1. ST 2- Focus the effort on teaching Georgian language to international students before starting the clinical years to enable adequate communication with Georgian patients.
+Add Georgian Language learning course for foreign students at list 10-20 ECTS in Study Plan. - 2.
+ST 2.-Add a prerequisite to each learning course or module (where is it necessary) in the study plan. - 3.
+ST 2- Review curriculum syllabi and map the contents with the LOs of the program. - 4.
+ST 2- Revise the Prerequisite Conditions in the syllabi and make it clear and understandable. - 5.
+ST2- Include description of the assessment methods and criteria for each study courses/Modules in the Syllabi. - 6.
+ST 2- Enhance practical skills teaching with patients in the clinical years. - 7.
+ST 2-Make student assessments more transparent and informative for both the students and the faculty members. - 8.
+ST 2-Apply the full modern and structural student's assessment like OSCE, mini-CEX, and DOPs, in all clinical study years and not limited only to the 6th year. - 9.
+ST 4- Comply the rule for staff recruitment with sector benchmarks. - 10.
+ST 4- Balance the workload between the faculty members. - 11.
+ST 4-Develop a modern policy to evaluate the faculty members. - 12.
+ST 4- Design a clear and structured policy for faculty and staff development and a short and long period plan to implement it. - 13.
+ST 4- Prepare the school infrastructure facilities to accommodate special needs students or faculty members. - 14.
 ST 4- Allocate a specific funds in the budget for scientific and professional development of the staff, improvement of the educational process, replenishment of the library fund, and other activities related to the program.